 Over 80% of American adults owned at least one credit card in 2023.
-Also, credit cards contributed to 27% of the spending at point-of-sale (POS) systems worldwide.
+Moreover, credit cards contributed to 27% of the spending at point-of-sale (POS) systems worldwide.
 That’s over $10 trillion in transactions.

-As beneficial as credit card processing is for small businesses, you’ll have to work with a payment service provider and their fees can be tricky to navigate.
-Three-tiered pricing (or tiered pricing) is a popular strategy several payment processing companies use—not to be confused with the tiered pricing models (volume-based pricing, usage-based pricing, feature-based pricing, subscription-based pricing, etc.) SaaS companies use when offering their services.
+But as beneficial as credit card processing is for small businesses, you’ll have to work with a payment service provider to accept them — and processing fees can be tricky to navigate.
+Three-tiered pricing (or tiered pricing) is a popular strategy several payment processing companies use—not to be confused with the tiered pricing models (volume-based pricing, usage-based pricing, feature-based pricing, subscription-based pricing, etc.) that SaaS companies use when offering their services.

-In payment processing, tiered pricing splits transactions into three types—non-qualified, mid-qualified, and qualified—and charges a different fee for each.
+In payment processing, tiered pricing splits transactions into three types—non-qualified, mid-qualified, and qualified—and charges a different fee for each type of transaction.

 Why does this matter to you?
-Credit card processing fees can add up quickly and affect your business’s bottom line.
-In this article, we’ll discuss tiered pricing strategy, including the different types of cards and transactions so you can make smarter and more profitable business decisions.
+Because credit card processing fees can add up quickly and affect your business’s bottom line.
+In this article, we’ll discuss tiered pricing strategy, including the different types of cards and transactions, so you can make smarter, more profitable business decisions.

 TL;DR

-• Qualified transactions made with physical credit or debit cards have the lowest processing fees while manually keyed-in and reward card transactions constitute the mid-qualified tier and are slightly pricier.
-Payments made with international cards, business cards, and specific high-benefit rewards cards are classified as non-qualified and have the highest fees.
+- Qualified transactions made with physical credit or debit cards have the lowest processing fees while manually keyed-in and basic reward card transactions constitute the mid-qualified tier and are slightly pricier.
+While some basic rewards cards may fall into mid-qualified, the reality is that most modern rewards, corporate, and international cards are funneled into the non-qualified tier, allowing processors to charge their highest possible rates.

 As mentioned above, tiered pricing is a payment model many processors use to calculate how much merchants should pay for each credit card transaction they accept.
 They categorize transactions into different levels based on how they are processed.
 Then, payment service providers determine the price levels for each of these.